-There is plenty of sunshine in Namibia, so we have equipped many of our lodges with solar panels.
+There is plenty of sunshine in Namibia, so we have equipped almost all of our lodges with solar panels.

-A lot of effort goes into minimising non-recyclable materials at our lodges and implementing sustainable measures to ensure proper waste management.
+A lot of effort goes into minimising non-recyclable materials at our lodges all over Namibia and implementing sustainable measures to ensure proper waste management.

 Our latest lodges, The Desert Grace in the Namib Desert and Etosha King Nehale close to the Etosha National Park in northern Namibia were built using a unique environmentally-friendly construction method.

 In 2017 the Gondwana Training Academy opened its doors.The hospitality training and leadership development programme aims to provide service excellence, thereby promoting Namibia as a top African tourist destination.

 Guests at our lodges and camps in Namibia always marvel at the appetising buffets with large selections of fresh salads, dairy and meat products.